EqualiSea

 As I walked into the room and found a chair, I was excited to hear about the progress women have been making as governors.
 But also being a realist, I knew not to get my hopes too high—given that the number of women in other political offices, such as congress, has been increasing at a pace so slow it hardly seems to be moving at all.

-The percentage of female governors must be at least increasing at that snail’s pace, right?
+The percentage of women governors must be at least increasing at that snail’s pace, right?
 RIGHT?

 What is going on?
 Why aren’t there more women in the mansion?